hhhorb/bunsen-yaru-icons/README.md

 # bunsen-yaru-icons

-Yaru and Yaru-bark icons for BunsenLabs.
+Yaru, Yaru-bark and Yaru-sage icons for BunsenLabs.